stocnet/manynet/README.md

 `install.packages('manynet')`

-You can then begin to use `{manynet}` by loading the package:

-`library(manynet)`

-This will load any required packages and make the data and tutorials (see below) contained within the package available.
+`library(manynet)` will then load the package and make the data and tutorials (see below) contained within the package available.

 ### Development

 For the latest development version, for slightly earlier access to new features or for testing, you may wish to download and install the binaries from Github or install from source locally.
 The latest binary releases for all major OSes – Windows, Mac, and Linux – can be found [here](https://github.com/snlab-ch/manynet/releases/latest).
 Download the appropriate binary for your operating system, and install using an adapted version of the following commands: